-For snorkeling I did a lot of research and really wanted to find a glass bottom boat in case the kids didn’t enjoy snorkeling so they’d still be able to see stuff from the boat.
+For snorkeling I did a lot of research and really wanted to find a glass bottom boat in case the kids didn’t enjoy snorkeling so they’d still be able to see the coral reef and some tropical fish from the boat.
 I didn’t have any luck but in my research I did learn that the middle-keys (where Hawks Cay is located) is an ideal location for snorkeling!

 It was great that there were so many snorkel excursion options not far from the resort.
 We booked through Starfish Snorkeling and it was about a 20 min drive from Hawks Cay.
 We had an excellent experience, we didn’t get lucky with the conditions but the captain was wonderful in helping find a safe spot to do some exploring!

 We visited in February and did rent wetsuits as our southern blood would find the water chilly but everyone else on our boat didn’t use wet suits so I don’t think they are a “must have.”